nm1371/Round-2_sub_SLOPE-2/README.md

-Round-1_SLOPE-2 code is associated to find  a feasible solution of the underdetermind linear system equations with bounded variables, that is, min v s.t.
+Round-2_sub_SLOPE-2 code is associated to find  a feasible solution of the underdetermind linear system equations with bounded variables, that is, min  1 s.t.
 Sv=0,
      l_1<v<u_1.
 Please set your file name, your sheet and your data range for matrix S on lines 7-9.